Need to talk? Call 1800 882 436.

 Antenatal care during your pregnancy

-Once your pregnancy is confirmed, it’s important to see your GP or a midwife as soon as possible so you can schedule the appointments you will need.
+Once your pregnancy is confirmed, it’s important to see your doctor or a midwife as soon as possible.
+They will help you to plan the appointments you will need during pregnancy.
 Appointments during your pregnancy are called your antenatal appointments or antenatal care.

 Why go to antenatal appointments?

-Antenatal appointments will allow your GP, midwife and other people on your healthcare team to help both you and your baby stay healthy.
-Even if your pregnancy is going well and you’re feeling well, it’s important for you to attend your appointments so that any potential risks can be identified and prevented, or reduced.
+Antenatal care allows your doctor or midwife to help you and your baby stay healthy.
+Even if your pregnancy is going well, it’s important to have antenatal care.
+This helps your healthcare team identify and manage any risks.

-Who will I be seeing at my antenatal appointments?
+Who will I see at my antenatal appointments?

-You may want to see your own GP first, before choosing a midwife.
+You may want to see your own doctor first.
+You may then chose a midwife or obstetrician.
 It’s up to you.

 It can also depend on whether you’re planning to give birth at a public hospital.
 If so, it’s likely that you will see a doctor or midwife at the hospital.